FabiolaLara/surfs_up/README.md

 2. The second point to make this Date Base attend to our code is to create some variables and stablished connection links to retrieve data.

-## To set up the ability to query a SQLite database
+- To set up the ability to query a SQLite database
   + engine = create_engine("sqlite:///hawaii.sqlite")

-## reflect an existing database into a new model
+- reflect an existing database into a new model
   + Base = automap_base()

-## reflect the tables
+- reflect the tables
   + Base.prepare(engine, reflect=True)

-## Save references to each table
+- Save references to each table
   + Measurement = Base.classes.measurement
   + Station = Base.classes.station

-## To convert into a Data Frame
+- To convert into a Data Frame
   + import pandas as pd

-Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
 Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.